The moderate-minded writer: Finding my voice as an intellectual in a climate of extremes

 On no other topic is this clearer than climate change.

-Researchers have also documented that just as troubling are portrayals at Fox News and online outlets such as Breitbart News, which routinely deny the reality of human-caused climate change, castigating climate scientists in the process.6 Scholars, however, have tended to overlook the strategies of climate advocates that harm society’s ability to reach an agreement on effective climate policy actions.
+Researchers have also documented that just as troubling are portrayals at Fox News and online outlets such as Breitbart News, which routinely deny the reality of human-caused climate change and castigate climate scientists in the process.
+Scholars, however, have tended to overlook the strategies of climate advocates that harm society’s ability to reach an agreement on effective climate policy actions.5

-In pursuit of this “good fight,” the resulting weaponized metaphors, memes, and headlines hack readers brains, training their focus on conservatives and the evil doers of the fossil fuel industry while the end times loom.
+In pursuit of this “good fight,” the resulting weaponized metaphors, memes, and headlines hack readers’ brains, training their focus on conservatives and the evil doers of the fossil fuel industry as the end times loom.

 In the quest for climate progress, the goal is not to broker cross-alliances between the center-right, center-left, and left-wing, drawing on the best ideas those factions can offer but building progressive power.

-In doing so, the vast complexity of climate politics is reduced to a Manichean storyline that features a battle between the forces of “good and light” and “evil and darkness.”
+By doing so, the vast complexity of climate politics is reduced to a Manichean storyline about a battle between the forces of “good and light” and “evil and darkness.”

-To protect preferred narratives, a main strategy by some activists, academics, and journalists has been to discredit experts who question worst-case scenario narratives or policies like the Green New Deal by labeling them “deniers,” “delayers,” “contrarians,” “confusionists,” “lukewarmers,” “inactivists,” and “non-solutionists.”8
+To protect preferred narratives, a leading strategy by some activists, academics, and journalists has been to discredit experts who question worst-case scenario narratives or policies like the Green New Deal by labeling them “deniers,” “delayers,” “contrarians,” “confusionists,” “lukewarmers,” “inactivists,” and “non-solutionists.”7

-These attacks are not so much about the specifics of climate science or policy but instead about controlling who has the authority to speak on the subject.
+These attacks are not so much about the specifics of climate science or policy as they are about controlling who has the authority to speak on the subject.

-Such labeling comports well with the political mood of the day: it breeds incivility and cultivates a discourse culture where protecting one’s identity, group, and preferred storyline takes priority over constructive consideration of knowledge and evidence.9 Yet the more we become angry and catastrophize about the future, the less likely we are to find common ground for effective actions or even recognize our mistakes.
+Such labeling comports well with the political mood of the day.
+It breeds incivility and cultivates a discourse culture in which protecting one’s identity, group, and preferred storyline takes priority over constructive consideration of knowledge and evidence.
+Yet the more we become angry and catastrophize about the future, the less likely we are to find common ground for practical actions or even recognize our mistakes.8

 We used to be human